 This recipe tries to raise the bar and deliver a sausage roll that is anything but disappointing.
-Indeed, it was delectable.
+Indeed, it is delectable.
 The complexity provided by the apricots, nuts, ginger, and black pudding, as well as the encasing prosciutto, elevated this sausage roll to such heights that I think I can finally to move on from that long-standing search for the ultimate example of this classic comfort food.

-Of course, this dish is much more than the sausage roll, as amazing as it is.
+Of course, this dish is much more than the giant sausage roll, as amazing as it is.
 Pork, the only animal protein in this sausage roll, responds wonderfully to a fruity accompaniment.
 The apple and zucchini, charred yet still a little crunchy, provide that perfectly aligned accompaniment.

 - 1 sheet flaky pastry rolled out to about 30cm x 25cm